NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ---
 title: "Quickstart: Install and use a NuGet package in Visual Studio (Windows only)"
-description: In this quickstart, you learn how to install and use a NuGet package in a Visual Studio project.
+description: In this quickstart, you learn how to install and use a NuGet package in a Visual Studio project for Windows.
 author: JonDouglas
 ms.author: jodou
-ms.date: 08/19/2022
+ms.date: 08/22/2022
 ms.topic: quickstart
 ---